 Use business devices (where possible)

 One of the biggest variables in cybersecurity are employees using their own devices.
-There are plenty of advantages for staff using their own devices but it can create a security headache.
+There are plenty of advantages for staff using their own devices but it can create an IT security headache.
 For starters, you don't know if the device has been infected or not and the owner might not know either.
 When they connect to your network they could infect the whole business.

 Where possible have your staff use company devices even when they are working from home.
 That way you can better ensure the device is 'clean' and won't pass on a virus.
 If your staff have to use their own devices then install anti-virus on them and follow the next tip.